 Click Here For Client Reviews!

-This nice client had previous upper eyelid surgery by a general plastic surgeon and unhappy with the result.
+This nice patient had previous upper eyelid surgery by a San Diego plastic surgeon and unhappy with the result.
+She had blepharoplasty performed but her problem was actually ptosis.
 Dr. Iyengar was able to fix her upper eyelid ptosis with a scarless approach.

 Case 1: This is a nice attorney who had blepharoplasty and direct brow ptosis performed by a general plastic surgeon.
 She was unhappy with the result.
 She had eyelid ptosis and Dr. Iyengar was able to fix this in the office with a scarless approach to ptosis repair.
 She was pleased with the result.